Is the U.S. prepared for a chemical

 in this forum:

-Is disarmament better than expensive defenses?
 Would bombing weapons sites in Iraq release dangerous agents into the atmosphere ?
 How much information is being disseminated via the Internet?
 What are the first symptoms of contact with a biological agent?
+How will this threat affect the design of cities and homes?

 April 22, 1997